 I ran a quick simulation for a portfolio that increased in year one and then decreased each year after that for the next four years.
-It had a total loss of 17 percent over that time would result in a 9 percent overall reduction in income from withdrawals in year 5.
-As you can see, this approach smooths out your income year-over-year with a minimal additional risk of running out of money.
+It had a total loss of 17 percent over that time, resulting in a 9 percent overall reduction in income from withdrawals in year 5.
+As you can see, this approach smooths out your income year-over-year with minimal additional risk of running out of money.

-There are other options for flexible withdrawals which are more complicated and vary your withdrawals in direct proportion to market performance.
+There are other options for flexible withdrawals, which are more complicated and vary your withdrawals directly based on market performance.
 I may discuss them in greater detail at another time.

 Option #4 – capital preservation

-With this strategy, you live off the interest, dividends, and growth of your investments without significantly decreasing your “net worth” year over year.
-The value of your assets would not be significantly reduced each year unless there is a very bad year for the markets.
+With this strategy, you live off the interest, dividends, and growth of your investments without significantly decreasing your "net worth" year over year.
+Your assets' value would not be significantly reduced each year unless there is an awful year for the markets.

-This strategy is also a good one for people who want to give some of their assets away while they are living, retain them for a legacy after they are gone, or both.
+This strategy is also a good one for people who want to give some of their assets away while they live, retain them for a legacy after they are gone, or both.

-For this strategy to work, you will need to use a “total return” approach to managing your portfolio in retirement.
-Such an approach anticipates the receipt of interest income and stock dividends as well as some capital growth of your investments.
-However, conservative- to moderate-risk portfolios don’t typically generate 4 percent of income in the very low-interest rate environment we currently find ourselves in.
-So, you may occasionally need to “dip into principal” to meet your target income requirements – you just want to do it in a way that preserves principal year over year.
+For this strategy to work, you will need to use a "total return" approach to managing your retirement portfolio.
+Such an approach anticipates the receipt of interest income and stock dividends, as well as some capital growth of your investments.
+However, conservative- to moderate-risk portfolios don't typically generate 4 percent of income in the very low-interest-rate environment we currently find ourselves in.
+So, you may occasionally need to "dip into principal" to meet your target income requirements – you want to do it in a way that preserves principal year over year.